cyberphor/knowledge-base/cloud/service-providers/azure/offerings/network/dns/README.md

 If you need to "delegate a subdomain," you have to create a child DNS zone first.
 Then, you'd follow the same process described above.

 ### DNS Record Sets
-A DNS record set (aka "Resource Record Set") is a collection of related DNS records within a DNS zone.
-All DNS records within a DNS record set must have different IP addresses, but the same name (e.g., "cyberphor.com") and record type (e.g., "A").
-If a DNS record set uses the "CNAME" type, it can only have one record.
+A DNS record set (aka "Resource Record Set") is one domain name mapped to multiple IP addresses.
 Azure DNS servers hide DNS record sets when they're empty.

 ## Azure Private DNS Zones
 Azure Private DNS Zones allow you to register and resolve domain names without needing a custom DNS solution.
 They can also be used to provide *split-horizon DNS.*